Who are we?

 Where do we store your information?

 We may store your information in hard copy or in electronic format, in storage facilities we own and operate ourselves, or that are owned and operated by our service providers.
-We may also transfer your personal data outside of Ireland and the European Economic Area, including to jurisdictions whose data protection laws are not equivalent to Irish laws, but we will only do this with your explicit consent.

 How long do we retain your information?